Discover more from The Shortcut

 🆚 Prefer consoles?
 Check out our PS5 vs Xbox Series X comparison

 Whichever device you choose, you can’t really go wrong.
-Personally, I’d opt for the Asus ROG Ally as there are certain PC titles that will likely never come to Steam Deck such as PUBG due to the way it handles anti-cheat programs.
+I’d opt for the Asus ROG Ally as certain PC titles will likely never come to Steam Deck such as PUBG due to the way it handles anti-cheat programs.
 The prospect of playing PUBG on the go is reason enough for me to pick Asus’s handheld over Valve, and you may have a similar title that tips the scales one way or the other.

 🏆 Overall winner: Tie.
 Even though the Asus ROG Ally comes out favorable in many of the head-to-head comparisons, especially price, Valve’s handheld is still an appealing device.
 It’s received excellent post-launch support and has a better user experience currently.
 However, it can’t compete with the sheer horsepower of the Asus ROG Ally and its superior specs.
 The fact that the Asus ROG Ally can also play every PC game is a huge bonus that is impossible to ignore. 🏆